 Their research will model the electrical conductivity of Martian rock, determine its water content, and ultimately shed light on the planet's interior structure and earliest history.
-Together with atmospheric information gathered by NASA's MAVEN satellite, they will use InSight's seismic, magnetic, and environmental data to track daily variations in Mars's magnetic field.
+Together with atmospheric information gathered by NASA's MAVEN satellite, they will use InSight's seismic, magnetic, and environmental data to track daily variations in traces of Mars's ancient magnetic field.

 Earth and Mars were created through similar processes of planetary formation, but the red planet's size makes it especially likely to provide a better glimpse into its past.